Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 ### Processing Roles claim in the ID token

-The name of the the roles that the signed in user is assigned to is returned in the `roles` claim of the token.
+The name of the the roles that the signed-in user is assigned to is returned in the `roles` claim of the token.

 ```JSON
 {